TL;DR — Why Most Grant Applications Get Rejected

 Mistake #4: Death by a Thousand Papercuts – Typos, Formatting Errors, and Incompleteness

-Why It’s a Red Flag for Reviewers
+Why It Is a Red Flag for Reviewers

 The Winning Solution: Implement a Multi-Stage, Flawless Review Process